gmarty/pluto99/README.md

 # What?

-A JavaScript library to get the heliocentric rectangular coordinates of dwarf planet Pluto according to the "pluto99" theory.
+A JavaScript library to get the heliocentric rectangular coordinates of dwarf planet Pluto, at mean equinox and ecliptic J2000, according to the so-called "pluto99" theory.

 The JavaScript implementation is about 13.23 Kb (minified and gzipped).